 What you can post instead are special offers and announcements.
 Running a new patient special this week?
 Post it.
 Staying open late on Friday?
 Post it.

-Google My Business posts are meant to be timely; therefore, they are only prominent for 7 days, after which they can be found by clicking on the “Posts” tab when looking on a mobile device.
+Google My Business posts are meant to be timely.
+Up to 8 of your most recent posts (appearing from newest to oldest) appear when users search for you on Google.
 If you have more than one post live, the newest one will show up first with the rest displayed in a carousel format.

 Google suggests that your posts: